xvviix/song-splitter/README.md

 > Opening `index.html` directly with `file://` will not work - browsers refuse to start Web Workers from that scheme.
 Serve it over HTTP.

-## Deploying

-1. Push to GitHub.
-2. **Settings → Pages → Build and deployment → Source: GitHub Actions**.
-3. Push to `main` - the included workflow publishes the site automatically.

-Update the URLs in `index.html` (canonical/OG tags), `sitemap.xml`, `robots.txt` and `404.html` if your repo name differs.

 ## Project layout

 | File | Purpose |